 Because it’s difficult to find strictly grass-fed and/or free range in my city other than at the market, I was delighted to find a store that sells ONLY free range products!
 Aptly named, The Free Range Store is close to my neighbourhood and full of healthy meat and produce (spray-free!) from local farmers.
 I highly recommend you check it out!

 The bottom line: know that there is a difference (and it’s a big one) between commercially farmed meat and eggs from the grocery store and what you can find through a local, grass-fed, free range farmer.
 That difference can have a significant impact on your health and that of your family.
 Buying grass-fed and free range can have a significant impact of a farmer’s life, too and how cool is that?!

 My conversation with the gentleman in the health store finished with him laughing and telling me I’ve ruined grocery store shopping for him and that he now had to find new meat sources.
 I told him where to find the Free Range Store and also that I’ve been getting that a lot from people these days! 😉

-Do you have a favourite local farmer?
+Do you have a favorite local farmer?
 Comment below with their name and where you buy from them so we can all check them out!
-And if you’d like to learn more about how nutrition choices can change your life, I’d love to help!
+And if you’d like to learn more about how nutrition choices can change your life, click here to book a call.